deepcell-tf is a deep learning library for single-cell analysis of biological images. It is written in Python and built using TensorFlow 2.

 deepcell-tf library, check out the following notebooks:

 tensorflow to enable GPU processing.
-If using GCP, there are pre-built images which come with CUDA, docker, and nvidia-docker pre-installed.
-Otherwise, you will need to install docker, nvidia-docker, and CUDA separately.
-These instructions set up a docker container so that you can directly change the
+If using GCP, there are pre-built images which come with CUDA and Docker pre-installed.
+Otherwise, you will need to install docker and CUDA separately.

 # '"device=0"' refers to the specific GPU(s) to run DeepCell-tf on, and is not required docker run --gpus '"device=0"' -it \ -p 8888:8888 \ $USER/deepcell-tf:latest-gpu